 English Studies 12 is required for graduation.
 This course will emphasize the mastery of composition and language skills as well as challenging students with a variety of literary works.
 Activities and assignments assist students in expanding their vocabularies, developing mature written and oral expression, and writing formally in a variety of expository forms.
-Literature consists of fiction and nonfiction prose, poetry, and drama.
-A Shakespearean play will be studied.
+Literature consists of fiction and non-fiction prose, poetry, and drama.